 I was always surprised at how quickly the day would fly by.
 One minute I'm greeting students, the next, I'm exhaustedly sitting at my desk wondering where the day has gone, why my feet are so tired, and how I could have gone the entire day without doing anything I had planned.

 Over the years, I learned to prioritize what I wanted accomplished the first day of school so that I didn't forget to do the most important things.
-In my opinion, the non-negotiables for the first day of school are:
+In my opinion, the non-negotiables for 3rd, 4th, and 5th grade students are: